dezh-tech/nos3/README.md

 ## License

-The NOS3 software is published under the [MIT License](./LICENSE) and contributing and using this code means you agree with the license.
+The NOS3 software is published under the [MIT License](./LICENSE), and contributing to and using this code means you agree with the license.